Connect to your Windows instance using an RDP client - Amazon Elastic Compute Cloud

 You must meet the following prerequisites to connect to your Windows instance using an RDP client.

-To connect to a Windows instance, you must retrieve the initial administrator password and use this password when you connect to your instance using Remote Desktop.
+To connect to a Windows instance using RDP, you must retrieve the initial administrator password and then enter this password when you connect to your instance.
 It takes a few minutes after instance launch before this password is available.

 The default username for the Administrator account depends on the language of the operating system (OS) contained in the AMI.
 To ascertain the correct username, identify the language of your AMI's OS, and then choose the corresponding username.
 For example, for an English OS, the username is Administrator, for a French OS it's Administrateur, and for a Portuguese OS it's Administrador.
 If a language version of the OS does not have a username in the same language, choose the username Administrator (Other).
 For more information, see Localized Names for Administrator Account in Windows in the Microsoft TechNet Wiki.